msikma/kanaconv/readme.md

 considered to be out of scope for this project.
 Additionally, proper names like Tōkyō are not capitalized for the same reason.

+### Unusual combinations and edge cases

+This module will attempt to create sensible output even in the case of unusual character combinations that normally don't occur in a dictionary.

+**TODO: add a good example here.**

 License
 -------